Marina Reservoir

-after a process of natural desalination, when excess water was released out to the sea after heavy rains.
+After a process of natural desalination, excess water was released into the sea after heavy rains.
 The reservoir will provide 10% of the island's water needs.

 The catchment area that feeds the reservoir is about one-sixth the land size of Singapore, making it the largest of all the Singaporean reservoirs.
 Two of the island's most notable rivers - the Singapore River and Kallang River are part of the reservoir.
-The Geylang River and the Rochor River, both tributaries of the Kallang River form part of this reservoir as well.
+The Geylang River and the Rochor River, both tributaries of the Kallang River, form part of this reservoir as well.

 The reservoir was a competition venue for the 2010 Youth Olympic Games, where the canoeing and rowing events were carried out.

 History

-With the recent completion of the Marina Barrage in 2008, the newly created Marina Reservoir is a choice venue for a wide range of water activities including hosting the canoe-kayak and rowing events.
+With the recent completion of the Marina Barrage in 2008, the newly created Marina Reservoir is a choice venue for a wide range of water activities,s including hosting the canoe-kayak and rowing events.

 The area includes a one-kilometre straight race course for canoeing and rowing activities.
 The Singapore Canoe Marathon 2009 was staged at the Marina Reservoir in January 2009.

-The on-land staging of canoeing and rowing competitions is along a portion of Gardens by the Bay – a new 32-hectare park next to the Marina Reservoir.
-With an extensive water frontage along the Marina Reservoir, the Gardens will provide an excellent vantage point.
+The on-land staging of canoeing and rowing competitions is along a portion of Gardens by the Bay, a new 32-hectare park next to the Marina Reservoir.
+With extensive waterfront along the Marina Reservoir, the Gardens will provide an excellent vantage point.

 The facilities at the reservoir during Singapore 2010 include a boat-storage shed for up to 200 boats, a boat-washing area, toilets and showers, and a doping-control station.
 A seating gallery for approximately 1,000 spectators will be constructed.